Jeremiah Chapter 8

 Jeremiah 8:16 “The snorting of his horses was heard from Dan: the whole land trembled at the sound of the neighing of his strong ones; for they are come, and have devoured the land, and all that is in it; the city, and those that dwell therein.”

 “Dan”: The territory of this tribe was on the northern border of the land, where the invasion would begin and sweep south.

-This was a mighty army of horses and men that came and destroyed.
-Fear rose up in the people, when the horses got near enough for them to hear them snorting.
+This was a mighty army of horses and men that came to devour the land.
+Fear rose up in the people, when the horses got near enough for them to hear them snorting and neighing.
 The sad thing is, it was too late to run or even to repent.
 Everything was destroyed.

 Jeremiah 8:17 “For, behold, I will send serpents, cockatrices, among you, which [will] not [be] charmed, and they shall bite you, saith the LORD.”

-God’s picture of judgment here recalls the punishment of His people during the Exodus (Num.
+God’s picture of judgment here, makes us recall the punishment of His people during the Exodus (Num.
 21:6), when stinging “vipers” bit the wanderers and drove them to look upon the bronze “serpent” on a pole, an Old Testament prefiguring of Christ’s sacrifice on the cross (John 3:14).

 The serpents that God sent were both physical, and of a figurative nature.
 It appears that vipers (very poisonous snakes), roved through the land biting people.
-Also, the army of invaders were like serpents.
-Look with me at another time when God sent serpents.
+Similarly, the army of invaders were like serpents.
+Look with me at another time when God sent serpents: